rumble-up/total-ecosystem-carbon/README.md

 1. **Change SQLite for PostGres with PostGIS** - SQLite is not the best choice for a GIS database, PostGres with PostGIS would have been better for working with geospatial data and queries.
 However, the purpose of this exercise was to build something simple and quick that another person could easily run locally.
 SQLite is nice for this because it is already included in Python and is easy to share with others.

 2. **Improve speed by using a different raster processing library** - I learned through this project that `raster_stats.zonal_statistics` is fairly slow in processing large rasters.
-If processing speed is important, then I would look at other alternatives for improving the speed of the calculations.
+If processing speed is important, then I would look at other alternatives for improving the speed of the calculations, such as `rioxarray`.

 2. **Make the pipeline flexible for adding new raster data to the database** - The NCFMS dataset has multiple interesting rasters.
 It would be great if a user could select a new raster, and add the data to the database.
 As long as the rasters are carbon data recorded in the same units, this should be possible.
 The database could have two tables:
     1. `county_info` table with county specific information, for example, these columns: